 Lend him your eyes, warm blood, and will to live.

-Perhaps if they light up the room, bring some warmth to his side and will him to live with their “eyes” and “warm blood” then everything will be okay.
+Perhaps if they light up the room, bring some warmth to his side, and will him to live with their “eyes” and “warm blood” then everything will be okay.
 This is another instance of warmth as a symbol of goodness.
 While he wants the pain to stop for the young man, he also doesn’t want him to die.

 The speaker emphasizes the unfairness of this whole situation by stating that the man “hated war” and that he should not have to die for something he didn’t believe in.
 The last line is formatted as a question directed at anyone listening.
 The speaker does not expect an answer, because there isn’t one, besides saying that the man shouldn’t have to die.

 The last stanza of ‘The Death Bed’ is only four lines long—a quatrain.
 Despite the speaker’s pleas in the sixth stanza death is not deterred.
 After taking a pause, he looks down at the young man and says “‘I choose him.”’
-With this simple statement “he went.”
+With this simple statement, “he went.”
 These two short words are about both death and the soldier.
-Together, they left the world of pain and hospital wards and soft falling rain.
+Together, they left the world of pain and hospital wards and softly falling rain.